nplrkn/alsoran/documentation/planning/roadmap.md

 Reduce the cost of 5G RAN by providing high quality free componentry.

-## Who Alsoran is for

--  5G Core developers who need a reference RAN to test against.
--  RAN developers who would benefit from ready made Rust components.
--  Developers of 5G testbeds.

 ## Releases

 ### Release 0.1 - NGAP and F1AP basics